e-sensing/sits/README.md

 are not regular.
 Irregular collections require further processing before they can be used in `sits` for classification using machine learning methods.

+### Building an EO Data Cube from an ARD Image Collection

 The following code defines an irregular data cube of Sentinel-2/2A images using AWS, using the open data collection “sentinel-s2-l2a-cogs”.